20 Top-Rated Day Trips from Valletta

 One of the highlights of Senglea is its breathtaking view over the harbor.
 An excellent viewpoint is found in Safe Haven Gardens at Senglea Point.

-On the bastion point is a lookout post known as Il-Gardjola with an eye and ear that symbolize vigilance.
-Another viewpoint is at the watch tower, a relic of Fort Saint-Michael on the tip of the promontory.
-Visitors will be awed by the sweeping panoramas of the Grand Harbor, the skyline of Valletta, and the little towns surrounding the capital city.
+On the bastions of Senglea Point is a lookout tower known as Il-Gardjola, which features sculpted images of an eye and ear that symbolize vigilance.
+This watch tower, a relic of Fort Saint-Michael on the tip of the promontory, affords panoramas of the Grand Harbor, the skyline of Valletta, and the little towns surrounding the capital city.

 5. Cospicua: Brave City of the Great Siege

-Just opposite Valletta on the other side of the Grand Harbor, the town of Cospicua (also known as Bormla) is the largest of the Three Cities.
+Just opposite Valletta, the town of Cospicua (also known as Bormla) is the largest of the Three Cities.
 The city was named after the Knights of Saint John because of their bravery during the Great Siege of 1565.
 (The word "cospicua" means "brave".)

 During World War II, much of Cospicua was severely damaged.
 The Firenzuola Fortifications and the Margherita Lines, the immense fortifications surrounding Three Cities, are the only part of the old town that survived heavy bombing during the Second World War.